TimFins/Software-Project-Checker-Winter-2025/02_Example_List_Sorting_Evaluation/README.md

 ### Start server

 You can use Flask to start the HTTP server.
 We recommend running in debug mode, because this way the server automatically restarts when the code changes, so that you do not have to restart the server manually.
 To start the HTTP server run the following command in the command line.
-You need to be in the directory of `app.py`:
+Your working directory needs to be the directory containing `app.py`:
 > flask run --debug

 If the `flask` command cannot be located correctly, then you can also try: